 2020

-Next year Airliners International will be landing in Phoenix, Arizona, for their yearly event.
-If you love or just like airplanes or aviation in general, seek this group out, you will never know what treasure you will find.
+Next year, Airliners International will be landing in Phoenix, Arizona, for its yearly event.
+If you love or just like airplanes or aviation in general, seek this group out; you will never know what treasure you will find.